 They are the most famous among nano-hollow structured materials and their dimension ranges from 1 to 10 nm in diameter and from 200 to 500 nm in length.
 Purified single-walled carbon nanotubes (SWNTs) adsorbed CO2 better than unpurified SWNT.
-In addition, multiwalled carbon nanotubes (MWNTs) showed stability for 20 cycles of adsorption and regeneration.
+Also, multiwalled carbon nanotubes (MWNTs) showed stability for 20 cycles of adsorption and regeneration.

 D) MOFs and zeolite-like MOFs:

-Although an emerging class of porous materials, metal organic frameworks (MOFs) have attracted a growing interest, motivating extensive studies on their CO2 adsorption properties, both theoretically and experimentally.
+Although an emerging class of porous materials, metal-organic frameworks (MOFs) have attracted a growing interest, motivating extensive studies on their CO2 adsorption properties, both theoretically and experimentally.
 MOFs are porous crystalline materials composed of self-assembled metallic species and organic linkers.
 Their pore size and shape can be easily tuned by changing either the organic ligands or the metallic clusters.
 They are typically rigid materials, but some of them exhibit structural flexibility upon adsorption and desorption of gases or liquids.
-The wide range of MOFs combined with their desirable properties such as their remarkably high surface area and controlled pore size and shape, prompted extensive work on their adsorptive properties, particularly for storage of light gases (H2, CH4) and storage and separation of CO2.
-Although the majority of investigations on CO2 adsorption over MOFs used pure CO2, as well as CO2-containing mixtures, most measurements and simulations were carried out at high pressure and often at room or subambient temperature.
+The wide range of MOFs combined with their desirable properties such as their remarkably high surface area and controlled pore size and shape, prompted extensive work on their absorptive properties, particularly for storage of light gases (H2, CH4) and storage and separation of CO2.
+Although the majority of investigations on CO2 adsorption over MOFs used pure CO2, as well as CO2-containing mixtures, most measurements and simulations were carried out at high pressure and often at room or sub-ambient temperature.

 4.2.1 Regeneration Cycles for CO2 Adsorption

 Five different regeneration strategies were demonstrated in a single-bed CO2 adsorption unit: pressure swing adsorption (PSA), temperature swing adsorption (TSA), vacuum swing adsorption (VSA), electric swing adsorption (ESA), and a combination of vacuum and temperature swing adsorption (VTSA).
-The difference between these technologies is based on the strategy for regeneration of adsorbent after the adsorption step.
+The difference between these technologies is based on the strategy for the regeneration of adsorbent after the adsorption step.
 In PSA applications, the pressure of the bed is reduced.
 VSA is preferred to the special PSA application where the desorption pressure is below atmospheric, whereas in TSA, the temperature is raised while pressure is maintained approximately constant, and in ESA the solid is heated by the Joule effect.